-You want your family to have dinner together?
+Do you want your family members to have dinner together?
 Make sure you communicate that before you head out on a cruise.
 Kids shouldn’t head to the entertainment areas by themselves?
 Make sure they know that.

 Insider Tip: Don't pack your agenda full to the brim.
 Sometimes a rest in the room is exactly what everyone needs.